Dorm vs. Apartment: Making the Right College Housing Choice for Your Success

 Ready to Build Your College Candidacy?

-Making smart Housing decisions is just one part of building a strong Building Candidacy.
+Making smart housing decisions is just one part of building a strong college candidacy.

 Schedule a planning session to create a personalized roadmap for post-secondary success—from housing choices to academic planning and beyond.